jaimerump/react-template/README.md

 ## For Windows Users:

-### `yarn test`:
+### `npm test`:

-The single quotes in `yarn test` script surrounding path do not work on Windows, while [they're necessary on unix-like machines](https://github.com/mochajs/mocha/issues/1115).
+The single quotes in `npm test` script surrounding path do not work on Windows, while [they're necessary on unix-like machines](https://github.com/mochajs/mocha/issues/1115).
 Please remove them in `scripts.test` section in `package.json` like this:

 ```